Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: RCN of the Potential of the Schr o dinger Operator

-It is essential to note that, unlike in our case, the origin does not belong to $M$, it is its boundary in $\RRn$.
-It is well known to require $n \geq 4$ even for the Laplacian to be essentially self-adjoint in this open domain - see the Remark~3 in~\cite{Bruse1998} - so, in this sense, we cannot compare our conditions to the ones stated above.
+Unlike in our case, the origin does not belong to $M$, so $M$ is not complete in both the Euclidean and inner time metrics.
+It is well known to require $n \geq 4$ even for the Laplacian to be essentially self-adjoint in this open domain; see Remark~3 in~\cite{Bruse1998}, so, in this sense, we cannot compare our conditions to those stated above.

-In the Addendum of this paper we will derive both the nonnegativity conditions and sufficient conditions on the essential self-adjointness for both the Laplacian and the Schr{\"o}dinger operators by using some important definitions introduced in this paper, i.e. the metric~\eqref{eqn:metric}, the vector field $\partial/\partial \tau$, etc. \end{example} \begin{example} $\qm = |x|^{-2}(-\log |x|)^{-\delta}, M = \RRn, n \geq 1$ \text{, and } $\delta > 0$ - see the examples in~\cite{cycon1987schrodinger} after Theorem 1.12 for $n \geq 3$.
-They show that for small $\delta$ this potential does not belong to either Kato or Stummel classes.
-Let's denote $r = |x|$ and consider the singularity at $r=0$.
-We estimate $\tau$ for small $r>0$ by
+In the addendum of this paper, we provide another proof of the sufficient conditions of the semiboundedness and essential self-adjointness for both the Laplacian operator and the Schr{\"o}dinger operator given in~\cite{Bruse1998} by using several important definitions introduced in this paper, i.e., the metric~\eqref{eqn:metric}, the vector field $\partial/\partial \tau$, etc. \end{example} \begin{example} $\qm = |x|^{-2}(-\log |x|)^{-\hat{\delta}}, M = \RRn, n \geq 1$, and $\hat{\delta} > 0$ - see the examples in~\cite{cycon1987schrodinger} after Theorem 1.12 for $n \geq 3$.
+The authors note, in particular, that for $\hat{\delta} \leq 1$, this potential does not belong to the Kato class, and for $n\geq 5$ and $\hat{\delta} \leq 1/2$, it does not belong to the Stummel class.
+Moreover, the inequality~\eqref{eq:relative-bound} holds for any relative bound $\hat{\delta} > 0$.
+Let us denote $r = |x|$ and investigate the singularity at $r=0$, and we estimate $\tau$ for small $r>0$ by

-Repeating this integration by parts procedure several times, we will force the integrand to be very small, and the convergence of this asymptotic series is uniform, so $\tau \sim C_1r^{2}\left(-\log r\right)^{\delta/2}$.
-Now